smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

     - [x] Personality dimensions of image (ex. patriotic, threatening)

 As you can see, there is a lot of complexity to consider when constructing this new collection of minority appeal variables and related covariates for the 2018 political images dataset.
 I will begin my GSoC project by critically examining each of these questions outlined prior to jumping into building a prediction model.

+#### I. Connecting to CWRU HPC and Building a Singularity Container